-The “Master Programme in Advanced Optical Technologies” (MAOT) provides in-depth training in the fundamentals and applications of state-of-the-art optical technologies.
+The Master Programme in Advanced Optical Technologies (MAOT) provides in-depth training in the fundamentals and applications of state-of-the-art optical technologies.
 The programme is highly interdisciplinary and brings together experts and knowledge from the fields of Engineering, Physics, Computer Science and Medicine.
-At MAOT students get this expertise from across the university in one integrated programme − practically unique in the field of optical technologies.
+In the MAOT programme students acquire this expertise from across the university in one integrated programme − practically unique in the field of optical technologies.

 MAOT teaches applications of optical technologies in seven main topics:

 Light is an excellent tool for gaining remote information without any contact to the object.
 Besides their contactless opertaing mode, optical measuring techniques owe their rapid spread into technology and science to their measuring accuracy and their excellent spatial and temporal resolution.

 As a tool light has revolutionised industrial manufacturing.
 Within the last decade the laser in particular has changed the face of automotive manufacturing, micro- and nanotechnology.
 It has almost replaced traditional manufacturing methods such as spot welding and has become a standard tool.
 The rapid progress experienced in computer technology has only been possible thanks to modern optical technologies.

 Laser and optical technology in general are an essential part of diagnostics and therapy in modern medicine.
 In order to understand the interaction between light and biological tissue fundamental knowledge of both are needed.

 Optical communication system technology is one of the most rapidly evolving fields and is driven by the ever-increasing demand for increased data transfer capacity and longer transmission length.
 These demands give rise to many exciting challenges for the development of next-generation of optical networks.
 The Optics in Communication and IT module provides the knowledge required to face these challenges.